systemd/systemd/docs/DESKTOP_ENVIRONMENTS.md

 (`systemd-xdg-autostart-generator`).
 Desktop Environments can opt-in to using this by starting `xdg-desktop-autostart.target`.
-The systemd generator correctly handles `OnlyShowIn=` and `NotShowin=`.
-It also handles the KDE and GNOME specific `X-KDE-autostart-condition=` and `AutostartCondition=` by using desktop environment provided binaries in an `ExecCondition=` line.
+The systemd generator correctly handles `OnlyShowIn=` and `NotShowIn=`.
+It also handles the KDE and GNOME specific `X-KDE-autostart-condition=` and `AutostartCondition=` by using desktop-environment-provided binaries in an `ExecCondition=` line.

 However, this generator is somewhat limited in what it supports.
-For example, all generated units will have `After=graphical-session.target` set on them, it may therefore not be useful to start session services.
+For example, all generated units will have `After=graphical-session.target` set on them, and therefore may not be useful to start session services.

 Desktop files can be marked to be explicitly excluded from the generator using the line `X-systemd-skip=true`.
 This should be set if an application provides its own